Jorritboer/research_internship_report/report.typ

   For a closed formula $phi$ solution to @eq:traces2, V has a winning strategy in the game $cal(G)(overline(phi),T_A)$ from $(overline(phi_i),(s,tau))$ iff the Büchi automaton $A$ accepts the tree $tau$ from $s$, i.e. $tau in L(A)(s)$.
 ] <lemma:3>

 The proof follows from a couple of key observations: the observation that the choices $V$ makes when $phi=diamond phi' $ correspond to what state to pick for the run $rho$ of $A$ on $tau$; the transition $R$ can pick when $phi= box phi'$ correspond to checking whether every infinite branch in the run has the maximum occuring priority even; and finally that the even priorities in the game correspond to the accepting states in the automaton.
 The concrete proof can be found in @appendix:lemma:3.
 However, as noted before, the proof of this lemma is only for the Büchi case (two parities).
-The hard step for higher priorities is reasoning about parity of the subformulas of the closed formula from the system of equations because they get very big and complicated quickly.
+The hard step for higher priorities is reasoning about parity of the subformulas of the closed formula from the system of equations because they get big and convoluted quickly.
 The parity then depends on the alternation depth of these formulas (see @def:paritygame) which is hard for these large and complicated formulas.

 The proof of @th (for Büchi automata on trees) now follows from @lemma:0, @lemma:1, @th:game and @lemma:3.